-Here are the best arranger keyboards 2020:
+Here are the best arranger keyboards 2022:

 It comes with over 1,900 sounds, including both GM and XG sets.
-The addition of Korg’s DNC (Defined Nuance Control) and real-time articulation enhances many of the sounds.
-3 assignable switches can trigger different note articulations, for example, making a saxophone growl.
+The addition of Korg’s DNC (Defined Nuance Control) and realtime articulation enhance many sounds.
+Three assignable switches can trigger different note articulations, for example, making a saxophone growl.
 Further articulations come from a 4-way joystick and ribbon controller.
 The drawbar organs are amongst the most impressive sounds on the Pa4X, thanks to Korg’s digital drawbar organ sound engine.
 Korg has also vastly improved the guitar sounds, with Guitar Mode 2.

 It has over 580 built-in styles, all complete with intros, outros, count-ins, fills, and breaks.
 Chord Sequencer in Style Play mode allows you to record chord progressions that can be saved in any style.
 The Korg Pa4X also has the best MIDI to style conversion we have heard on an arranger keyboard.
 There are 2 MP3/MIDI file players that can record and remove vocals.